Frequently Asked Questions

-How far advanced is development of the vanadium redox flow batteries?
+How far advanced is development of the vanadium flow batteries?

-VRFBs have been in development for decades.
-The technology was actually born out of the University of New South Wales in the 1980s and the university has a battery installed at its campus.
+VFBs are commercially available.
+The technology was invented at the University of New South Wales in the 1980s and the university has a battery installed at its campus.

-Companies worldwide have been implementing large-scale batteries for a number of years – Sumitomo is one example that has completed numerous installations while the CellCube has over 100 installations worldwide.
+Companies worldwide have been implementing large-scale batteries for a number of years – Sumitomo for example has completed numerous installations, while the CellCube has over 100 installations worldwide.

-Other manufacturers include SCHMID, UET, Invinity Energy Systems, Rongke Power, VRB Energy, Sumitomo, Vionx and Thyssenkrupp.
-While in development for many years, VRFBs have never before existed in a market with the current installed capacity and high demand for renewable energy as exists today.
+Other manufacturers include Invinity Energy Systems, Rongke Power, VRB Energy, SCHMID and VFlow Tech.
+While in development for many years, VFBs have never before existed in a market with the current installed capacity and high demand for renewable energy as exists today.

 Can the vanadium in the batteries be recycled?

 The batteries have a life of 20+ years.

 The electrolyte can be removed after this time and re-used in another battery or the V₂O₅ can be recovered for use in the steel industry.
 A truly sustainable solution.

 Who is VSUN Energy partnering with in this strategy?

 VSUN Energy is involved with a range of different stakeholders throughout the battery storage market.
 This includes battery makers, renewable installers and electrolyte producers.

-- We are collaborating with C-Tech on the development of vanadium electrolyte production capability in Australia through both stand-alone and mine-attached facilities.
+- We are collaborating with US Vanadium on the development of vanadium electrolyte production capability in Australia in conjunction with Australian Vanadium Limited.